Please note that Tapas no longer supports Internet Explorer.

 I mentally ran through acquaintances who might fit those characteristics.
 "That's a pretty common description.
 There are plenty of guys who'd match. —Like him, for instance."

-When Brian turned his eyes to the man, the guy's face lit up just like Lexandra's had when we'd walked in.
+When Brian glanced at the man, the guy lit up just like Lexandra had when we'd walked in.

-I’d suspected as much, but had his gravitational pull actually intensified over the past three years?
+I'd figured as much, but had his gravitational pull actually gotten stronger over the past three years?
 What on earth was going on with the magnetic field around him?

 In my fed-up mood, I raised my glass to my lips.
-In my line of sight, the man fidgeted as if wanting to come over.
+Out of the corner of my eye, the man fidgeted as if wanting to come over.
 But before he could make up his mind, Brian turned back to me and plucked the glass from my hand.

 "So more muscular than that guy?
 He really was pretty built, huh."